Chronic Cardio: Are You Wasting Your Time?

-At one point during the interview, he said the following which caught my attention:
+At one point during the interview, he said the following which immediately stood out:

-On a personal level, I know several people who took up running and endurance sports to become more healthy, active and enhance their quality of life.
+In our personal lives, we know many people who began running (and endurance sport training) to become more healthy, active and to enhance their quality of life.

-While I’ve never focused on endurance training myself, it made me begin to question whether the conventional knowledge about distance running has flaws that the public accepts without question.
+While we’ve never focused on endurance training, we questioned whether the conventional knowledge about distance running has flaws that the public accepts unconditionally.

-I’ll point out here that this is a highly debated subject, with strong opinions and arguments for and against long, sustained bouts of cardio.
+We note that this is a highly debated subject.
+There are strong opinions and arguments for, and against, sustained bouts of cardio.

-My post will be presenting what I’ve found against endurance training.
+This post will be presenting what we’ve found against endurance training.